Scientific Name: Artocarpus heterophyllus

 - Propagation: Best from seed from a reputable tropical plant store

-History of this Plant at Hedonisia: / Our trees have yet to produce fruit that are edible because of the aforementioned ‘wet feet’!
+History of this Plant at Hedonisia: / Our trees have yet to produce fruit that is edible because of the aforementioned ‘wet feet’!